MagniteEngineering/fledge.polyfill/specifications/interest-groups.md

 ##### If no `InterestGroup` exists, then

-1. If no `<InterestGroup>` is passed in, return with an `Error` stating a generic message such as "missing fields"
+1. If no `<InterestGroup>` is passed in, throw an `Error` stating a generic message such as "missing fields"
-2. If required fields are missing from `<InterestGroup>`, return with an `Error` stating a generic message such as "missing fields"
+2. If required fields are missing from `<InterestGroup>`, throw an `Error` stating a generic message such as "missing fields"
-3. If an `expiry` is passed in and is not a valid [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date), return with an `Error` stating a generic message such as "invalid Date"
+3. If an `expiry` is passed in and is not a valid [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date), throw an `Error` stating a generic message such as "invalid Date"
 4. If no `expiry` is passed in, then default to 30 days
-5. If, at some time we do handle permissions, then in the event there is missing permissions, the return should be an `Error` describing the reason.
+5. If, at some time we do handle permissions, then in the event there is missing permissions, throw an `Error` describing the reason.

 ##### If an `InterestGroup` already exists, then

 1. If `expiry` is passed in and it is beyond 30 days from the created day, then default to the maximum of 30 days
 2. If the same owner and name is passed in, then "[merge](https://github.com/WICG/turtledove/issues/113#issuecomment-798985166)" with the existing data, update the internal _updated_ field to the current time and _expires_ field will be 30 days past the current time
 3. If owner or name is passed in and doesn't match an existing group, then create an entirely new record with the options passed in, adding in the internal _created_ field and _updated_ field to the current date
-4. If, at some time we do handle permissions, then in the event there is missing permissions, the return should be an `Error` describing the reason.
+4. If, at some time we do handle permissions, then in the event there is missing permissions, throw an `Error` describing the reason.

 #### return

 * If successful, return `Boolean(true)`
-* If failure, return `Error(<reason>)`
+* If failure, throw `Error(<reason>)`

 #### Implementation